Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 After you soak in the beauties of the garden, head to the Galleria Borghese.
 The Borghese Gallery, as previously mentioned, is a great alternative to the Vatican Museums.

-With an impressive art collection of works from the 15th-18th centuries and artists like Botticelli, it’s no surprise this is one of the world’s most renowned art museums.
+With an impressive collection of works from the 15th-18th centuries, including pieces by Botticelli, it’s no surprise this is one of the world’s most renowned art museums.

 While the gardens are free to enter, the Borghese Gallery is not.
-Due to being such an important art museum, you will definitely need to book your tickets, either entry or for a guided tour, in advance.
+You will definitely need to book your tickets, either for entry or for a guided tour, in advance.

 Piazza di Spagna | Spanish Steps